apache/doris-website/docs/admin-manual/config/fe-config.md

 Default value: 2000

 For auto-partitioned tables to prevent users from accidentally creating a large number of partitions, the number of partitions allowed per OLAP table is `max_auto_partition_num`.
 Default 2000.

+### Compute and Storage Disaggregated Mode

+#### `cluster_id`

+Default：-1

+node(FE or BE) will be considered belonging to the same Doris cluster if they have same cluster id.
+You should specify one random int in compute and storage disaggregated mode.

+#### `deploy_mode`

+Default: ""

+Description:  The mode in which FE runs. `cloud` indicates the decoupled storage-compute mode.

+#### `meta_service_endpoint`

+Default: ""

+Endpoints of the meta service should be specified in the format 'host1:port,host2:port'.
+This configuration is necessary for the storage and compute disaggregated mode.